Jan Term Study Abroad Information

 - Passport, visa and luggage fees

 - Other costs not specifically covered in the program fee-participants will be informed of what additional funds will be needed.

 **Students: Before you begin the application process, we recommend that you share course information and the associated costs with your parents.
 See the link above for costs not included in the program fee.

-ENGL/BIOL 398 Literary Biology of the Seas of Cortez
+- Video - student video from Literary Biology of the Sea of Cortez